Submit Proofs with zkVerifyJS

 .Testnet() // Preconfigured network selection

-.withAccount(process.env.SEED_PHRASE!); // Full session with active account
+.withAccount("my seed phrase"); // Full session with a single active account

 - Full Backend Session (send transactions) with Custom WebSocket: